Hawaii Elopement Packages

 Captain Cook Bay

 For adventurous and romantic couples, we suggest checking out Captain Cook Bay.
-There’s plenty of water activities to do here to celebrate your marriage, including swimming with dolphins and kayaking!
+There are plenty of water activities to do here to celebrate your marriage, including swimming with dolphins and kayaking!

 Puako